May 19, 2026, 13:00

-No matter how experienced you are in this casino game, you must know that there is no roulette strategy that can guarantee good results in the long run.
-But nonetheless, having a good knowledge of roulette mathematics will put you in a better position to have better results.
-Sounds good, doesn't it?
-But beware of false promises!
-If someone sells you a mathematical method to win at roulette, run away from him, because he is deceiving you.
-But if someone tells you that mathematics does not affect roulette, run away even faster.
+No matter how experienced you are, there is no roulette strategy that can guarantee good results in the long run.
+If someone sells you a mathematical trick to win at roulette every time, walk away, because they are deceiving you.
+But if someone tells you that mathematics has no effect on roulette, walk away even faster.

 Any mathematical formula for roulette must start from this house edge: theoretically, for every €100 bet on roulette, you will get €97.30 back if you have neutral luck and always bet the same on each spin.
 If you don't want to settle for that result, you have those two variables to beat: luck and betting the same on each spin.
 Keep this for later!